Piou-piou/ribs-framework/modules/creer-module.md

 ##Explication of files

+###File : install.php

+This file contain only one variable, and this variable contain all the sql request which are needed for creating all the tables for using the module.

+In all those requests, one must be an insert into the table 'module', tanks to this, the module will be incremented by the system.

+the request for the table module is something such as : 'INSERT INTO module (url, nom_module, installer, icone) VALUES ('url_olf_my_module/', 'name_of_mymodule', '1', 'an incon in font awesome')';

 ###File : router/routes.php

 First of all, you must create an array which contain all the front pages of the module.